 Take advantage of soundproofing techniques when doing remodeling or new construction.
 Includes batts, construction techniques, and more.

-As discussed in the article 7 Secrets for a Quieter Home, you can employ a variety of soundproofing measures to minimize the problem of household noise.
+As discussed in the article 8 Soundproofing Secrets for a Quieter Home, you can employ a variety of soundproofing measures to minimize the problem of household noise.
 That article looks at options you can use after your home is built.
 Here we look at soundproofing measures that are best done during construction.

 During building or remodeling, an effective and affordable way to improve the soundproofing performance of walls and ceilings is to put batt or blanket insulation between studs or joists.
+This absorbs the sound that would otherwise easily travel through the air pockets between wall framing.

 Major insulation manufacturers, including CertainTeed, Johns Manville, Knauf Fiber Glass, and Owens-Corning, market 3 1/2-inch-thick fiberglass or rock wool batts specifically for this purpose.
 They are both excellent at absorbing the sound that would otherwise travel through the air.